Electrophoretic color marker: Progress markers

+Loading buffers often contain anionic dyes that are visible under the visible light spectrum, and are added to the gel before the nucleic acid.
+Tracking dyes should not be reactive so as not to alter the sample, and move down the gel with the DNA or RNA sample.
 Commonly used color markers include Bromophenol blue, Cresol Red, Orange G and Xylene cyanol.
+Xylene and bromophenol blue are the most commonly used dyes.
 Generally speaking, Orange G migrates faster than bromophenol blue, which migrates faster than xylene cyanol, but the apparent "sizes" of these dyes (compared to DNA molecules) varies with the concentration of agarose and the buffer system used.
 For instance, in a 1% agarose gel made in TAE buffer (Tris-acetate-EDTA), xylene cyanol migrates at the speed of a 3000 base pair (bp) molecule of DNA and bromophenol blue migrates at 400 bp.
 However, in a 1% gel made in TBE buffer (Tris-borate-EDTA), they migrate at 2000 bp and 250 bp respectively.